Are Cloud Options Lengthening Enterprise Sales Cycles?

 Interested in more?

 My colleagues and I have written about a number of related cloud topics that can help navigate some of the challenges.
 For example, ”How to Effectively Offer Technology Acquisitions” discusses the importance of showing prospects the multi-year cost impact of your proposed options.
-And ”Value Selling in the Subscriptions World” discusses the impact of a subscription model on an ROI analysis.
+And “TCO vs ROI: Which Metric is Best for Making Investment Decisions” explains the role of important metrics by applying them to a cloud vs on-premises decision.